rihwan/local_video_streaming/README.md

 ## License
 [MIT](https://github.com/rihwan/local_video_streaming/blob/master/LICENSE)

-This project is free of charge, use, copy, merge, publish and distribute without any limitations.
+This project is completely free of charge, use, copy, merge, publish and distribute without any limitations.